-This change which will now allow for motorcycles to be equipped with the following auxiliary lighting:
+This change will now allow for motorcycles to be equipped with the following auxiliary lighting:

-•· Lighting shall be non-blinking, non-flashing, non-oscillating and shall be directed toward the engine and the drive train of the motorcycle to prevent interference with the driver’s operation of the vehicle.
+- Lighting shall be non-blinking, non-flashing, and non-oscillating and shall be directed toward the engine and the drive train of the motorcycle to prevent interference with the driver’s operation of the vehicle.

 Even with the passing of this legislation to allow additional lighting on motorcycles to make them more visible to other traffic, both the bikers and other vehicle operators have a responsibility to keep aware and be on the lookout for potential collision hazards.

 New WV Motorcycle Auxiliary Lighting Bill History:

 In 2013, Delegate Overington of Martinsburg, West Virginia introduced and pushed for the bill’s approval and it passed the House of Delegates but ran out of time in the State Senate.
 Mr. Overington reintroduced the bill in the 2014 session of the WV legislature and it has finally gained approval.

 The passage of this bill is a good example of how a couple of citizens and grassroots efforts can effect change for safer roads in West Virginia.
 It all started when a motorcycle shop owner from Martinsburg, WV was stopped by police for being in violation of state law for having too many lights on his bike.

 Biker and shop owner Bob Cunningham knows that visibility is a big concern, especially at night, and says that motorcyclists should be allowed to put extra lighting on their machines to increase their visibility.